akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 ::: info
 Black attribute labels are not clickable and must be improved at upper level.
-Purple attribute labels are clickable and can be improved at variant level.
+Purple attribute labels are clickable and can be improved at the variant level.
 :::